geoserver/geoserver/doc/en/user/source/data/vector/index.rst

 Other data sources are supplied as GeoServer extensions.
 Extensions are downloadable modules that add functionality to GeoServer.
-Extensions are available at the `GeoServer download page <http://geoserver.org/download>`_.
+Extensions are available at the :website:`GeoServer download page <download>`.

 .. warning:: The extension version must match the version of the GeoServer instance.

 .. toctree::
    :maxdepth: 1

-   gml
    featurepregen